metno/emep-ctm/Subrun.rst

     SECTORS_ADD(18) = 'GNFR_CAMS', 'GNFR_F3','sec18',  7, 2, 18, 'RoadTransportExhaustLPGgas', 'ALL',
     SECTORS_ADD(19) = 'GNFR_CAMS', 'GNFR_F4','sec19',  7, 2, 19, 'RoadTransportNonExhaustOther', 'ALL',

 Note that if you define new splits, you must include defaults values in all the default files (even if they are overwritten by the specials).

-Here is an example of how to define a new sector with a new height distribution, where
+Here is an example of how to define a new sector with a new height distribution, used by emissions given in a separate file.

 .. code-block:: Fortran
     :caption: Settings for defining the pm 2.5 emissions from the file MyEmis.nc with variable name 'MyCar', with half of it emitted between surface and a height defined by the pressure 101084.9 Pa, and the other half between this levels and the Pressure 100229.1 Pa.